netinetwalker/schubio/profile.md

 my privacy.
 That's why I really like the [Diaspora\* project][diaspora] and so I am also working there a bit.

-Somehow I am in love with [XMPP][xmpp], so my server monitoring, my contact form and my room heating's control are talking XMPP with me.
+Somehow I am in love with [XMPP][xmpp] (and IRC), so my server monitoring, my contact form and my room heating's control are talking XMPP with me.
 Yes, my heating's control talks XMPP.

 ## Projects